 - The Manager is responsible for the team's conduct, observance of the official rules and deference to the umpires.
 Remember coaches are Role Models. - The Manager is responsible for the safety of the players.
-He/She is also ultimately responsible for the actions of designated coaches and the Team Safety Parent (TSP). - If a Manager leaves the field, that Manager will designate a Coach as a substitute and such Substitute Manager shall have the duties, rights and responsibilities of the Manager.
+He/She is also ultimately responsible for the actions of designated coaches. - The Manager may recruit a Team Safety Parent (TSP) to assist with managing the safety protocols as noted in this manual.
+However, the Manager is ultimately responsible for the safety of the players. - If a Manager leaves the field, that Manager will designate a Coach as a substitute and such Substitute Manager shall have the duties, rights, and responsibilities of the Manager. - There shall be at least two adults, at least one of whom shall be either the Manager or Coaches.
+A parent volunteer may be the second adult in a one-off situation.
+All adults with repetitive interactions with team players shall go through the volunteer vetting process.